AaronTheITGuy/Project-Azazel/README.md

 - iVentoy to host network booting
 - Gmail-based server event notifications with archival alert logging
 - UPS monitoring so that, should the generator fail to kick on, Azazel will trigger a graceful shutdown
+- Windows 10 VM with Nero Video, Handbrake, and MediaInfo for disc authoring and burning (up to 50GB Blu-Ray discs)

 ### Data Loss Prevention
 - Previously mentioned redundancy in my array and cache